Why Do South Africans Compare PowerBall and Lotto?

 The verdict in numbers

-If you played one R5 Lotto ticket per week for 20 years, you would spend R5,200 and have played 1,040 draws.
-Your statistical probability of hitting the jackpot at least once in that time remains less than 0.005%.
-This is not a criticism of the lottery — it is simply the mathematics that every player should understand before spending their Rands.
+If you played one R5 Lotto ticket per week for 20 years, you would spend R5,200 and play 1,040 draws.
+Your probability of hitting the jackpot at least once in that time remains far below 0.01%.
+This is not a criticism of the lottery — it is simply the mathematics every player should understand before spending their Rands.

-No tip can change the fundamental randomness of a lottery draw.
-But these approaches can improve your playing experience and help you avoid common pitfalls.
+No tip can change the fundamental randomness of a lottery draw or improve your odds — nothing can.
+But these approaches help you stay in control, avoid common pitfalls, and never miss a legitimate prize.

 • 🎯